-- Introduce yourself if you’re new to the neighborhood and make a point of welcoming others as they move in too.
+- Introduce yourself if you’re new to the neighbourhood and make a point of welcoming others as they move in too.

 - Take your children or grandchildren to the park.
 They’ll meet new friends, and you might too.

 - Beautify neglected public spaces in your community by getting friends and neighbours to help you prep gardens or planters for summer beauty.
-Just be sure to check with your city or town first.
+Just be sure to check with your Council first.

-- Build a Little Free Library for your front yard and share your love of books with those around you.
+- Build a Little Free Library for your front garden and share your love of books with those around you.

-- Organize a block or street party.
+- Organise a street party.
 What better way to foster a sense of community than by sharing hot dogs and cold drinks under a warm summer sky?

-- Support local merchants whenever you can.
-It’s important to patronize independent stores (many of which are often owned and run by people living within your community) because it keeps those businesses healthy and thriving.
+- Support small businesses whenever you can.
+It’s important to shop at independent shops (many of which are often owned and run by people living within your community) because it keeps those businesses healthy and thriving.
 It also gives you another chance to get to know the locals.

 - Participate in community events.
 Check notice boards in your building or community centre to find out about fun events in which you might want to participate.